-However, if it can’t be helped and you need to work alone on a construction site, there are still some measures to ensure your safety.
+However, if it can’t be helped and you need to work alone on a commercial construction site, there are still some measures to ensure your safety.

 - Have first aid kits handy.
 Just because you don’t want to get hurt doesn’t mean that you absolutely won’t get hurt.
 Accidents happen, and you need to be prepared for any emergency.
 That’s why if you need to work alone, that place has to have first aid materials nearby so you can access them when you need them.

 - Always wear your protective gear.
 Hard hats are of course mandatory, but you may want to take extra precautions when you have to work alone.
 It’s a good idea if you also wear gloves and goggles, and your boots should come with reinforced toes.

 - Have someone to report to.
 You shouldn’t be absolutely alone at a site.
 There should be someone there to whom you can report so that people know where you are.
 You should call in to a friend when you reach your jobsite area, and then have that number ready so you can quick dial it if there’s an emergency.
 Before you arrive at the area, arrange for that person to call in on you if you don’t call them regularly.
 Make your calls or send a text message every half hour, and whenever you’re changing locations.

 - Be alert.
 You have to be hyper aware when you’re alone, and that’s especially true when you’re working in an unfamiliar place.
 Check where the first aid materials are, and look for the emergency exits.
 Be aware of any noise that seems unusual, and if you see a person you don’t recognize you need to get out of there quickly while you call it in.
 Unless you’re part of security, it’s not your job to confront any trespasser.